Equivariant Hirzebruch class for singular varieties

-The main goal of the paper is to show how the theory of global invariants can be applied to study local objects equipped with an action of a large group of symmetries.
+The main goal of the paper is to show how a theory of global invariants can be applied to study local objects equipped with an action of a large group of symmetries.
 The theory of global invariants we are going to discuss is the theory of characteristic classes, more precisely the Hirzebruch class and $\chi_y$-genus.
-We apply these invariants to study germs of complex varieties with torus action.
+By \cite{Yo, BSY} the Hirzebruch class admits a generalization for singular varieties.
+Let $X$ be an algebraic variety in a compact complex algebraic manifold $M$.
+Suppose that $X$ is preserved by a torus $\T$ acting on $M$.
+For simplicity assume that the fixed point set $M^\T$ is discrete.
+Then by Localization Theorem of Atiyah-Bott and Berline-Vergne the $\chi_y$-genus of $X$ can be written as a sum of contributions coming from fixed points.
+The contribution of a fixed point $p\in M^\T$ is equal to the equivariant Hirzebruch class restricted to that point and divided by the Euler class of the tangent space at $p$

+The local contributions to $\chi_y$-genus are fairly computable and they are expressed by polynomials in characters of the torus.
+We will describe all the necessary components of the described construction, give various examples and we will discuss positivity property of the localized Hirzebruch class.

+A relation with the Bia\l ynicki-Birula decomposition \cite{B-B} will be given in a subsequent paper \cite{Wbb}.
+The reader can find useful to look at the article \cite{We2}, where an elementary and self-contained introduction to equivariant characteristic classes is given.